 One of the most common reasons for obesity among pet dogs is owners going careless about the diet of the dog or its food-schedule.
 In many a case, this lack of attention on the diet schedule or feeding limits due to the ignorance (covered by love for pets may be) result in overeating, thus paving way for the pet going obese.
 It is a good idea to consult your vet for getting a diet chart suitable for your dog, based on its breed and its health conditions.
 You can even take a look at our guide to dog feeding to understand the diet and feeding limits better.

-Another of the top causes of dog obesity and over weighing is lack of appropriate and adequate exercising.
+Another of the top causes of dog obesity and overweighing is the lack of appropriate and adequate exercising.

 Surgical or medical neutering might have some side effects on some dogs, one of which might be obesity.
 Similar is the case with dogs on various medications or if it has undergone some surgery.

 Many pet parents ignore the label or forget checking out the ingredients of the food products they choose for their pet.
 Feeding dogs with high-calorie food or letting them have treats too frequently etc. is yet another common cause of obesity in dogs.